CounterpartyXCP/Documentation/developer_guide/counterpartyd_9_49_4.md

 If you have a `counterpartyd` standard installation (ie. data dir in `~/.config/counterpartyd/`), the installation script will do automatically the following steps.
 Else, if you have a Bitcoin Core already installed the installation script will use `.bitcoin/bitcoin.conf` to generate the two configurations files.
 Else, it will generate the two configuration file with a random password for the `counterparty-server`.

+If your configuration files (`counterpartyd` or Bitcoin Core's `bitcoin.conf`) are in non-default locations, the installation script will not look for them.
+You may want to place them - if only temporarily - in the default locations and then run the installation script.
+After that you can modify your startup parameters and move the configuration files back to non-default locations.

 **NOTE 2**

 Here a table of equivalence of the different configuration files: